 If one thing’s for certain, it’s that public cloud adoption is not going away or slowing down.
 Today, 94 percent of global organizations use cloud services.
 Sixty-one percent of public cloud users leverage Amazon Web Services (AWS,) 52 percent use Azure and 19 percent use Google Cloud – and these numbers are climbing fast.
 Fueled by top-down digital transformation initiatives and bottom-up pushes to streamline development processes, even heavily regulated organizations like financial services and healthcare are accelerating their adoption cycles.

 Frequently, these cloud initiatives are well underway before security gets involved.
 But, cloud architecture and DevOps teams often lack the expertise to adequately address the risks associated with privileged access, and they often do not make security a priority given their mandate to bring new digital services to market quickly.
-That’s why it’s critical for security teams collaborate in integrating security before poor practices become entrenched.
-(We cover this in depth in the CISO View: Protecting Privileged Access in DevOps and Cloud Environments).
+That’s why it’s critical for security teams to collaborate in integrating security before poor practices become entrenched.
+(We cover this in-depth in the CISO View: Protecting Privileged Access in DevOps and Cloud Environments).

-We recently hosted a webinar on best practices for securing commercial software-as-a-service (SaaS) applications, cloud infrastructure and custom apps deployed in the cloud, which we illustrated through a series of real-world CyberArk customer use cases.
+We recently hosted a webinar on best practices for securing commercial software-as-a-service (SaaS) applications, cloud infrastructure, and custom apps deployed in the cloud, which we illustrated through a series of real-world CyberArk customer use cases.
 Following are highlights.
 Tune in to the on-demand webinar for full technical details and an informative Q&A.